 Though born Carol Mae Ray in Miami, Florida, and, though I still love the sight of green fronds waving in a breeze against an azure sky, I am a transplanted New Englander now.
 I live a busy retired life in Rhode Island under the name Carol Anderheggen.

+Twenty-eight years of working as a library media specialist prepared me for a second career: American Red Cross volunteer and then employee.
 You might wonder what a poet is doing for the Red Cross—I enlist my “left brain” computer talents in helping to install and support technology on their responses.
-And, yes, I was in NYC on September 13th, 2001 and worked my heart out for two months.
-(For more information on the Red Cross check out http://www.redcross.org)
+And, yes, I was in NYC by September 13th, 2001 where I worked my heart out for two months.

 My poetic self found a home at The Frost Place, Franconia, NH where I worked on the staff of The Frost Festival of Poetry for many summers.
 Now, my second poetry "home" is being a member and webmaster for the Ocean State Poets, a Rhode Island group of poets dedicated to bringing poetry to unserved and underserved venues, such as nursing homes, assisted living facilities, community service classrooms.